hugoqnc/Split/README.md

 ![](Resources/tim-cook.jpg)

+[^1]: Split! is **free**, **ad-free**, does **not collect your data**.
+It is developed independently by a student in his spare time.
+If you want to support the project, you can download the app and leave a tip!

-[^1]: Except when using Tricount's services, which require an internet connection and acceptance of [Tricount's privacy policy](https://www.tricount.com/en/privacy-policy).
+[^2]: Except when using Tricount's services, which require an internet connection and acceptance of [Tricount's privacy policy](https://www.tricount.com/en/privacy-policy).

-[^2]: Split! is not affiliated in any way with Tricount.
+[^3]: Split! is not affiliated in any way with Tricount.
 It does not use the official [Tricount API](https://www.tricount.com/en/api), but a [workaround](https://github.com/hugoqnc/Split/blob/main/Split/Model/Tricount.swift).